rareyn84/Node-Express-Example/README.md

 var app = express();
 ```

 ####9.
+Use body-parser
 Use body-parser's json method to parse http body as json and assign result to req.body.
 The app.use() method just applies a function to every request made (before passing it on to the next function or eventually sending a response)
 ```javascript
 app.use(bodyParser.json());
 ```

 ####10.
+CORS
 CORS is a node package necessary when creating cross-origin apps (CORS replaces the need to supply headers added to the enpoint).
 To avoid security issues, configure CORS to whitelist only a specific origin (replace the port number with your selected port number)
 ```javascript
 //Options for whitelisting cors var corsOptions = {